ben-biddington/layzee/README.md

 ```

-Which makes the api available at `http://localhost:5000/api`
+Which makes the api available at `http://localhost:5000/api` and also at `https://layzee-web.herokuapp.com/api`

 # Example: Realtime